linearregression/ecs-playground/README.md

 ## Overview

-In this article we will look at the AWS ECS as service and how it could be used to deploy Docker containers.
+In this article we will look at the AWS ECS and how it could be used to deploy Docker containers.
 We will also provide examples for a step by step deployment on ECS.

 ### Docker
 Docker and containers are increasingly becoming popular and offer several benefits from a development and delivery perspective.
 Similar to the way CloudFormation can provision AWS services, Docker provides a declarative syntax for creating containers.
 For more about Docker architecture, refer to [Understand the architecture](https://docs.docker.com/engine/understanding-docker/)